Herbs are useful year

-If you are in a year round warm climate your options are a little more diverse than if you have snow for several months every year.
+If you are in a year-round warm climate your options are a little more diverse than if you have snow for several months every year.
 But outdoor herb gardens for most of us are possible for at least 7 months of every year.
 And if your herb garden is in a container, you can move it out of harms way when necessary.

-COOL WEATHER GROWERS
+COOL WEATHER HERBS

-WARM WEATHER GROWERS
+WARM WEATHER HERBS